Duncan MacPherson's Death: Forensics

 5) The pieces of all of his limbs were found together with the body.
 Natural dismemberment from ice flow would have separated the pieces.

-Duncan's body did not go into a deep crevasse; it was neither crushed nor dismembered at its joints.
+Duncan's body did not go into a deep crevasse; it was neither crushed nor pulled apart.
 Three of his limbs display sharp, linear fractures along the bone shafts, with extensive avulsion of muscle, tendon, and skin.
 Moreover, all three of the amputated limbs were found with the torso.
 As the glaciologist David Evan's pointed out, this is an obvious indication that they were NOT fractured by glacier sheer stress, which would have displaced the fractured limbs on either side of the sheer plane.
 It is also notable that the snowboard found immediately adjacent to Duncan's body in the vestige of a shallow crevasse was not broken by glacier sheer stress, but by the action of heavy machinery.

 Upon examining the radiographs and photographs of Duncan's body, several forensic and medical experts, including the renowned forensic anthropologist Myriam Nafte and the criminalist Lynne Herold have agreed that his limbs bear the characteristic injury patterns caused by machinery.